 The purpose of this module is to develop highly specialised applied competence enabling students to critically analyse and explain the principles and importance of supply chain management.
 To create an understanding of the way supply chain management impacts all areas of the business organisation and how businesses can improve their competitive positions by employing supply chain practices.
-The following topics are covered: Understanding supply chain management and related concepts, supply chain management vs. logistics management, supply chain business processes, supply chain models, supply chain structures, purchasing issues in supply chain management, operations issues in supply chain management and co-ordination and technology in the supply chain.
+The following topics are covered: Understanding supply chain management and related concepts, supply chain management vs. logistics management, supply chain business processes, supply chain models, supply chain structures, purchasing issues in supply chain management, operations issues in supply chain management, distribution issues in supply chain management and co-ordination and technology in the supply chain.